TheTrainingBoss/Sitefinity-Developers-Workshop/Web Services/readme.md

 Sitefinity Web Services
 =======================

-The latest version of Sitefinity introduces a new *Web Services* module designed to simplify the process of exposing an API for your site's content that can be consumed by various clients, including mobile applications, external websites, and even custom widgets within your
+Sitefinity has introduced a new *Web Services* module designed to simplify the process of exposing an API for your site's content that can be consumed by various clients, including mobile applications, external websites, and even custom widgets within your